An Ode to the $10 Undergarment That’s My Anti-Chafing Secret Weapon

 Of course, it did happen again.
 And again, and again.
 It was over a year—during which time I tried every lotion, powder, and body glide recommended by anonymous Amazon reviewers—before I found The Shorts That Saved My Life.

-Let’s get down to it.
-Jockey’s Skimmies Wicking Slipshorts (available for $22 on Amazon or two-for-$32 straight from Jockey) would please even Goldilocks: They’re not too long, not too short.
+Let's get down to it.
+Jockey's Slipshorts (also available in black and beige from Bare Necessities) would please even Goldilocks: They're not too long, not too short.
 Not too loose, not too tight.
-They’ve got a wide elastic waistband that hits right below your belly button and holds in your tummy without threatening to squeeze your organs out through any available orifice (think of them like Spanx Lite).
-They’re made from a thin, moisture-wicking material that allows your lady bits to breathe, and the very-first pair I bought two years ago is still going strong after countless sweaty (so. much. sweat.) days and machine washes.
+They've got a wide elastic waistband that hits right below your belly button and holds in your tummy without threatening to squeeze your organs out through any available orifice (think of them like Spanx Lite).
+They're made from a thin, moisture-wicking material that let's you breathe *down there*, and the very-first pair I bought three years ago is still going strong after countless sweaty (so. much. sweat.) days and machine washes.
 These shorts have the holy trinity of underwear: quality, comfort, and support.

 *I was not paid by Jockey to write this story.
 I just love these shorts so GD much.